rodneylab/gatsby-functions-netlify/README.md

 # gatsby-functions-netlify

-See the [Gatsby Functions on Netlify blog post on the Rodney Lab site](https://rodneylab.com/gatsby-functions-netlify/) for some on how to set this site up.
+See the [Gatsby Functions on Netlify blog post on the Rodney Lab site](https://rodneylab.com/gatsby-functions-netlify/) for more on how to set this site up.
 Please drop questions into a comment at the bottom of that page.
 Here's the quick start:

 ## Creating a project